girng/RNGIterator/README.md

 Calculates the amount of iterations needed for a chance to be true in [Crystal](https://crystal-lang.org/).

-The cool thing about iterations is.. they could MEAN ANYTHING!
-A monster being killed, an item applying a modifier based on chance on another item, on kill chances, on hit chances, drop rates, etc. Very powerful!
+Iterations can help a developer when brainstorming and implementing certain game mechanics.
+Some examples: what to do after a monster was killed, the chance of an item applying a modifier based on chance on another item, on kill chances, on hit chances, chance for an item to drop, chance of an entity appearing in a generated map, etc. Knowing the maount of iterations can be very beneficial!

 ## Usage